 So, you want to send swag to your virtual event attendees?

-You’re probably wondering what products to pick, how much the products cost, what types of boxes to send out, and how long it's going to take… among a hundred other questions.
+You’re probably wondering what products to pick, how much they cost, what types of boxes to send out, and how long it's going to take, among a hundred other questions.

-I’ve been getting a TON of questions from my clients, especially about virtual events.
+We’ve been getting a TON of questions from our clients, especially about virtual events.
 Questions like, “My event is now virtual, so can I still send attendees swag?” or, “I’ve never had swag for a virtual event before, what should I pick?”

-Here’s the good news: I’ve got you covered!
+Here’s the good news: We’ve got you covered!

-I’ve been helping my clients navigate how to send swag to their virtual event attendees.
-And I know all the tips and tricks that will make this process a breeze.
+We’ve been helping our clients navigate how to send swag to their virtual event attendees.
+And we know all the tips and tricks that will make this process a breeze.

 Anyone can host a successful virtual event

-I recently connected with a client and they told me all about how they’re busy planning a virtual event.
+Recently we connected with a client busy planning a virtual event.

-They said that they have incredible speakers lined up, a super cool video streaming platform, and a decent amount of sign-ups.
+They said they had incredible speakers lined up, a super cool video streaming platform, and already a decent number of sign-ups.

 But they revealed that they were stressed about finding the perfect swag to send out.
-And they weren’t sure how to go from ordering the right swag to getting it to their attendees.
+They also weren’t sure how to go from ordering the right swag to getting it to their attendees.

 Swag is an essential part of virtual events.
-It strengthens the relationship between the company and attendees.
-Just because you’re not seeing anyone in person doesn’t mean you have to miss out on giving away swag and that connection that goes along with it.
+It strengthens the relationship between the company and its attendees.
+Just because you’re not seeing anyone in person doesn’t mean you have to miss out on giving away swag and the connection that goes along with it.

-I told them that they’re in luck, because we take care of everything.
+We told them that they’re in luck because we take care of everything.

 “Wait… you do?”